StaticReturn/staticreturn.github.io/rules/races/dragonbound.md

 ---

 # Dragonbound
-Dragonbound are slaves to true dragons.
-They are human sized and shaped, but have the apperances of true dragons.
+Dragonbound are human sized and shaped, but have the apperances of true dragons.

 * Choose a dragon type.
 * When not wearing armor, you have the dragon scales action.